And What to Write Inside a Card to Accept an Invitation (Rsvp Card)

 RSVP cards are given to invited guests to request confirmation of attendance.
 It is an acronym for the French phrase, répondez s'il vous plaît, which literally means, "please respond".
 In other words, RSVP cards are meant to be responded to, not ignored.
 These are the different types of RSVP cards:

-- 1General Response.This means that response is expected, whether or not you will be attending.Advertisement
+- 1This means that response is expected, whether or not you will be attending.General Response.Advertisement

-- 2Regrets only.This means that response is expected only when you will not be able to attend.
-Not sending any response, in other words, indicates confirmation of attendance.Advertisement
+- 2This means that response is expected only when you will not be able to attend.
+Not sending any response, in other words, indicates confirmation of attendance.Regrets only.Advertisement

 In some cases, save-the-date cards are sent out prior to RSVP cards.
 These are usually sent out months or weeks ahead of the event.
 Their purpose is to inform the invited guests that an event is occurring on a certain date and time, and further details will be sent later, along with the RSVP card.